-- Network-enabled robotics and autonomous systems - o Use of sensors to perceive the environment - o More integrated human interaction with robots and autonomous systems - Multi-sensory extended reality - o Immersive technologies - o Includes AR and VR - Distributed sensing and communications - o Sensors tightly coupled with communications enable autonomous systems - o Ubiquitous connectivity, massive throughput, and ultra-low power operations - Massive sensor and data collection - Personalized user experiences - o Real-time, fully automated personalized devices, networks, products, and services - o Based on personal profile and contextual information.
+- o Includes AR and VR - Distributed sensing and communications - o Sensors tightly coupled with communications enable autonomous systems - o Ubiquitous connectivity, massive throughput, and ultra-low power operations - o Massive sensor and data collection - Personalized user experiences - Real-time, fully automated personalized devices, networks, products, and services - o Based on personal profile and contextual information.

 While these application drivers are initially developed by and geared toward industry, CSMAC believes they are also applicable to federal agency users.
 Further, federal agencies will have specific other uses of 6G required to achieve their missions that extend those of the consumer.
-Federal agency engagement early on will help shape these 6G use cases, their associated target KPIs for any envisaged federal applications, and ensure their eventual support by forthcoming industry standards.
+Federal agency engagement early on will help shape these 6G use cases and their associated target KPIs for any envisaged federal applications, and ensure their eventual support by forthcoming industry standards.